Ridgefield Memorial High School: History

+The dedication of the school in September 1958 was celebrated with a parade.

 Awards, recognition and rankings

 The school was the 176th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 96th in the state of 328 schools in 2012, after being ranked 112th in 2010 out of 322 schools listed.
 The magazine ranked the school 135th in 2008 out of 316 schools.
 The school was ranked 97th in the magazine's September 2006 issue, which surveyed 316 schools across the state.
 Schooldigger.com ranked the school 127th out of 381 public high schools statewide in its 2011 rankings (an increase of 130 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (86.3%) and language arts literacy (93.8%) components of the High School Proficiency Assessment (HSPA).